TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScript/Index.rst

 Import the TypoScript from a different location
 ===============================================

-Create a new folder called :path:`Configuration/TypoScript/Setup`.
-In this create a file called :file:`pageview.typoscript` and copy the content from file :file:`Configuration/Sets/SitePackage/setup.typoscript` into it.
+Create a new folder called :path:`Configuration/Sets/MySet/TypoScript`.
+In this create a file called :file:`page.typoscript` and copy the content from file :file:`Configuration/Sets/SitePackage/setup.typoscript` into it.